messatsuu/c-shell/README.md

 ### Current file structure and dependencies
 This is the planned architecture, libcsh-util is currently still a single file (utility.h) and will be implemented into its own library when needed.
+Calls made to the library are displayed in green.
 ```mermaid
 graph LR
     csh(C-Shell Core) --> libcsh-r(libcsh-read)